|My parents - Shimon and Baila Maryles|

-The holocaust is by far is responsible for the greatest single numerical loss of Jews.
+The Holocaust is by far is responsible for the greatest single numerical loss of Jews.
 I do not believe that any other period in history had such a large number of Jews murdered.
-While it may be true that other “holocausts” in history had a greater percentage of the Jewish people destroyed, I think the holocaust “wins” in the numbers department.
+While it may be true that other “Holocausts” in history had a greater percentage of the Jewish people destroyed, I think the holocaust “wins” in the numbers department.

-I have met many people who are survivors, each with their own story.
-All the accompanying misery of those who suffered prior to their being murdered, and those who suffered and survived is something that will forever haunt me.
-But the main reason I think about it is because my parents and brothers lived through it.
+I have met many people who - like my parents - are survivors of the Holocaust, each with their own story.
+All the misery of those who suffered prior to their being murdered, and those who suffered and survived is something that should be seared into the heart of every Jew.

 Somehow at some point, the bunker was discovered.
 The crowd started to flee through the sewer system.
 There were many tunnels there and my father and uncle knew that in the rush to get out everyone would scatter through different tunnels.
 They made up to meet a specific location in the sewers.
 My father took his sons and his wife took the twins.
 They separated.
 My uncles Aaron and Yosef, their wives, my brothers, and father all managed to meet up at the pre-determined place.
 But my father’s wife and twin daughters never showed up.
 My father never saw them again.